-As part of any services offered via the Bytes websites, the information you provide may be transferred to countries outside the European Economic Area (‘EEA’) i.e. our servers, or third party servers that are used to provide Bytes services, that are located in a country outside the EEA.
-By submitting your personal data, you consent to the transfer, storage and/or processing of your data wherever it be stored.
+As part of any services offered by Bytes, information provided may be transferred to countries outside the European Economic Area (‘EEA’) i.e. our servers, or third party servers that are used to provide Bytes services located in a country outside the EEA.
+By submitting your data, you consent to the transfer, storage and/or processing of your data wherever it be stored.
 However, if your data is transferred outside the EEA, steps will be taken to ensure appropriate security measures are in place to ensure your privacy rights continue to be protected as outlined in this Policy.

 Livechat (https://www.livechatinc.com/) provides our webchat functionality.
 Data provided via this system may be stored on servers based in the United States under a "Privacy Shield".
 This means that the data will be managed to similar standards to those required under GDPR.

 We review our retention periods for personal data on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations.
 We will hold your personal data on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.

 Only Bytes employees are granted access to customer data.
 This is ensured by the use of strict operational processes and procedures.